Ashley Banjo: Personal life

 After winning Britain's Got Talent in 2009, Banjo took a break from his schooling to concentrate on his dancing.
 He said that "from the age of 14, I started to teach myself routines".
 Banjo was in a thirteen-year relationship with Francesca Abbott, who is a member of another dance troupe called Out of the Shadows.
 They announced their engagement on 2 October 2014.
+In 2015, they got married.
 Ashley and Francesa have two children, Rose (born 2019) and Micah (born 2020).
 Ashley and Francesca announced on 23 December 2022 that they had separated 18 months earlier.

 Ashley Banjo is an Official Ambassador of the United Dance Organisation.

 Banjo was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to dance.